simonw/symbex/README.md

 ```
 This will fail silently but set a `1` exit code if there are any undocumented functions.

+`--check` will not output anything by default.
+Add `--count` to output a count of matching symbols, or `-s/--signatures` to output the signatures of the matching symbols.

 ## Similar tools

 - [pyastgrep](https://github.com/spookylukey/pyastgrep) by Luke Plant offers advanced capabilities for viewing and searching through Python ASTs using XPath.